 If you’re the type that likes to sign autographs and hang with the fans, then you can look forward to selling them upgrades with the help of these VIP ticket experience companies.
 This ties in nicely with the 1,000 True Fans concept mentioned above.
-Ticket upgrades are a powerful revenue source, and something the artist should always strive to retain.
+Ticket upgrades are a powerful revenue source, and something the artist should always strive to retain (in a record deal).
 Most of all don’t sell these rights.
 There are some fantastic players in this space to partner with.
-Here are some companies that have shown dedication to rock musicicans.

 19. Admin Publishing Companies

 Admin Publishing Companies like SongTrust, Audiam, CD Baby Pro, and TuneCore Publishing are built for the DIY unsigned artist.
 These are all best in class services and completely above bar.
 Also they make things much easier so you can focus on writing, building a fanbase, and all the other things that take up your time.
 Admin publishing companies make it easier to manage your various publishing components, so you don’t have to register and keep track of dozens of accounts around the world.
-For instance, they will register you with your choice of PRO in the US (ASCAP, BMI, SESAC) and other PRO’s around the world .
-While you do have an admin fee, it’s much easier than having to do that on your own.
+For instance, they will register you with your choice of PRO in the US (ASCAP, BMI, SESAC) and other PRO’s around the world.
+While there is an admin fee, it’s much easier than having to do that on your own.

 20. Performance Royalties